akohan91/libak-salesforce-rest-api-framework/API_Reference.md

 Handles the HTTP GET method for processing REST requests.

-- Returns: An instance of `libak_RestFramework.IRestResponse` representing the response to the GET request.
+- Returns: An instance of `libak_IRestResponse` representing the response to the GET request.

 #### `handlePost()`

 Handles the HTTP POST method for processing REST requests.

-- Returns: An instance of `libak_RestFramework.IRestResponse` representing the response to the POST request.
+- Returns: An instance of `libak_IRestResponse` representing the response to the POST request.

 #### `handlePut()`

 Handles the HTTP PUT method for processing REST requests.

-- Returns: An instance of `libak_RestFramework.IRestResponse` representing the response to the PUT request.
+- Returns: An instance of `libak_IRestResponse` representing the response to the PUT request.

 #### `handlePatch()`

 Handles the HTTP PATCH method for processing REST requests.

-- Returns: An instance of `libak_RestFramework.IRestResponse` representing the response to the PATCH request.
+- Returns: An instance of `libak_IRestResponse` representing the response to the PATCH request.

 #### `handleDelete()`

 Handles the HTTP DELETE method for processing REST requests.

-- Returns: An instance of `libak_RestFramework.IRestResponse` representing the response to the DELETE request.
+- Returns: An instance of `libak_IRestResponse` representing the response to the DELETE request.

 ### Protected Methods